joshbegley/nyt-latest/README.md

 https://www.nytimes.com/2026/07/17/us/volare-boat-sink-alcatraz.html

 **AIPAC Closes Donor Portal to Democrats Who Voted to End Aid to Israel**\
-`The pro-Israel lobbying group appeared to be punishing Democrats it had previously endorsed for re-election after they voted in favor of an amendment that would have cut off U.S. aid to Israel.`\
+`The pro-Israel lobbying group appeared to be punishing Democrats it had endorsed for re-election after they voted in favor of an amendment that would have cut off U.S. aid to Israel.`\
 https://www.nytimes.com/2026/07/17/us/politics/aipac-donor-portal-democrats.html

 **South Carolina Man Who Fired Rifle to Scare a Black Neighbor Gets 9 Years**\